WePay Terms of Service - United States

 - Providing yourself or others with a cash advance from a credit card;

-- Any illegal purpose, or violating any local, state, national, or international law, including, without limitation, laws governing intellectual property, taxation, and data collection and privacy;
+- Any illegal purpose, or violating any local, state, national, or international law, statute, or regulation, including, without limitation, laws governing intellectual property, taxation, and data collection and privacy;

 - Defaming, harassing, abusing, threatening, or defrauding others;